crytic/blockchain-security-contacts/CONTRIBUTING.md

 * **Reference an official website.** Provide a reference to an official website with the information that was submitted.
 * **Make a public tweet.** Use an established Twitter account that represents the organization to tweet a link to the PR.
 * **Use a dumb contract.** Have an established, contractual business relationship with Trail of Bits.

+## Rules for content

+* If any links are used, they must be HTTPS